 /etc/updatedb.confso updatedb does not include this when it scans

 In practice I do not recommend s3fs for production use: it’s not an Amazon supported use case, it uses server memory and especially /tmp space: if the s3 directory is used as a backup target eg /backup (in the hope the cPanel server backs up directly to S3) then the /tmp area will run out of space until backup completes halting eg mysql operations (see also next article).

-Better – use aws s3 commands as needed without mounting the bucket.
+Better – use aws s3 sync commands as needed without mounting the bucket.

 Note: WHM s3 backup does not support using server role, in IAM

 Here we mount a new home directory called /home2 backed by EFS.

 - The ability to add additional servers later..

 Note: do not replace the WHM /home directory since this also includes installation and system areas such as /home/virtfs which includes tmpDSK files as well as symbolic links which will run more efficiently on the local disk.
 Also, regardless of where the home location is set, each account will have a symbolic link at /home/accountname and the virtfs remains at /home/virtfs.